Varying-Vagrant-Vagrants/VVV/docs/en-US/adding-a-new-site/migrating-vvv1.md

 The easiest route will be to delete the `vvv/www/wordpress-develop` and `vvv/www/wordpress-default` directories.
 Be sure to back up any crucial files in these directories beforehand.

-Once these directories are deleted, run `vagrant provision --provision-with site-wordpress-develop` and `vagrant provision --provsion-with site-wordpress-default`.
+Once these directories are deleted, run `vagrant provisiono` or `vagrant provision --provision-with site-wordpress-develop` and `vagrant provision --provsion-with site-wordpress-default`.
 The configuration in the `vvv-config.yml` or `vvv-custom.yml` files will provide the provisioner with the information it needs to reconfigure these sites using the same databases as before.

 ## Custom sites in non-standard folders

 Some sites are in nested or non-standard folder structures.
-These are still supported.
 See the [custom paths and folders](custom-paths-and-folders.md) documentation for how to configure these sites.

 ## Why is this necessary?